Robotics Industry News

 “The real measure of success for any automation product is how it performs long-term, installed in manufacturing, under daily stress,” said Campbell.
 “Güdel quality starts with our best-in-class linear motion components, and the TMO is the only overhead track in the industry designed so that roller bearings can be changed in 10 minutes.”

 Güdel TMO and TMF track units are commonly applied in demanding applications, including automotive body shops, arc welding, machine tool tending, die casting, foundry and painting.
 Güdel self-clearing bearing designs and protected rack structure eliminates the need for expensive and failure prone covers.

 TMO Trackmotion continues Güdel’s unique position as the premier supplier of robot tracks in the world.
 Güdel is the only manufacturer of floor tracks that is vertically integrated, from frame to gearbox; the only independent manufacturer with a dedicated team of customer service professionals; and the only manufacturer that can build tracks on three continents.

 About Güdel Inc.

-Güdel Inc. is the US subsidiary of Güdel Group, a global manufacturer of robotic automation products, systems and services for welding and metal fabrication.
-Güdel supplies linear motion modules, robot track motion units, gantry robots and components to OEMs, systems integrators and machine builders serving the automotive, aerospace, logistics, heavy industrial and power generation industries.
-Güdel Inc. is headquartered in Ann Arbor, Michigan with 45,000 square feet in dedicated manufacturing space, providing North American customers with engineering, design, production, and, customer service support.
-Güdel Inc also operates a satellite engineering office in Troy, MI.
+Güdel Inc. is the US subsidiary of Güdel Group, a global manufacturer of robotic automation products, systems and services.
+Güdel supplies linear motion modules, robot track motion units, gantry robots and components to OEM’s, systems integrators and machine builders serving the automotive, aerospace, logistics, heavy industrial and power generation industries.
+Güdel Inc. is located in Ann Arbor, Michigan in a dedicated 45,000 square foot facility, providing North American customers with engineering, design, production, and customer service support.
+Güdel Inc. also operates a satellite engineering office in Troy, MI.